 The Viral Core is managed by Iram Khan, who can be contacted at 206-884-8159.

 Iram Khan is the manager of the Viral Core.
 She received her PhD from the All India Institute of Medical Sciences, India.
 During her graduate training, she worked on sequence analysis of the envelope gene of HIV-1 subtype C isolates, important for the rationale design of a vaccine against this subtype.
 Iram pursued her postdoctoral training in the laboratory of Dr. David Russell at the University of Washington.
 There, she worked on gene targeting using AAV vectors to engineer human embryonic stem cells and induced pluripotent stem cells at multiple therapeutically useful chromosomal loci.
 Her primary interests include developing AAV vectors for gene targeting and repair for treatment of hematopoietic diseases.

 The Viral Core facility is located at 1900 Ninth Avenue in Seattle.

 For More Information

-See Viral Core Services to learn more about how the Viral Core team can assist with the construction and production of lentiviral vectors (LVs), and see Viral Core Protocols for transfection and concentration protocols.
+See Viral Core Services to learn more about how the Viral Core team can assist with the construction and production of LV and AAV vectors.
+See Viral Core Protocols for vector production methods.